makersacademy/bowling-challenge/README.md

 * Each frame is represented by a frame object literal, which gives rise to a lot of repitition in the code.
 I would like to move this to a new object e.g. Frame.
 * Some of the methods are too long and the conditional statements (if/else if) need to be refactored.
 * It would be good to have a simple user interface, rather than running via the command line.
+* The intention was for there to be only two public methods but I couldn't work out how to make the other methods private.